~ Welcome to my page ~.

 Q S L info

 Since I don't care to chase DX or awards and this place is wallpapered with cards already, contact confirmation is not needed.
-I will provide my card via your S.A.S.E. with about a two week delay.
+I will only provided my card via your S.A.S.E. with about a two week delay.

 Stations tuning on me or calling before I have finished with a QSO may be placed on my special list.
 Don't let this happen !